carlferr/HOME-BIO/README.md

 ## 4 - OUTPUT

-HOME-BIO modules (Shotgun metagenomic and Assembly de novo) will produce output files in tab and graphic format (.png).
-In your output folder, it is possible to find, for each sample, numbered folders for each tool used (e.g., "3_Bowtie2" with all the files generated from the alignment).
+HOME-BIO modules (Shotgun metagenomic and Assembly de novo) will produce output files in tab-delimited (.txt) and graphic (.png) format.
+In the output folder, it is possible to find, numbered folders for each tool used (e.g. “3_Bowtie2_Alignment” with all the files generated from the alignment; “5_SPADES_Assembly_DeNovo” folder contains per-sample Assembly de novo module output).
+HOME-BIO generates also a log.txt file containing all the messages prompted by the script during the analysis.

-The "Results" folder has all the output files generated from the analysis in tabular and .png format.
+The **"9_Results"** folder has the final output of each module performed in HOME-BIO with results of taxonomic classification of analyzed samples.

-In particular,  the "Metagenomic shotgun" module generates a table containing the Kranken2 taxonomy profile and related Kaiju protein-validation information.
-A given taxon is considered protein-validated when both tools classify and assign reads to it.
-In addition, HOME-BIO generates output pie-charts in .png format with the top 15 represented species with the estimation of the relative abundance.
+## 5 - REQUIREMENTS

+It is mandatory to have at least 400 GB of available space on the disk to extract the compressed folder of provided databases.
+It is NOT mandatory to use our previously indexed databases, but the user will have to create his own databases and then, index them with Kraken2 and Kaiju.
+See the instruction on Kraken2 and Kaiju user manuals.
+Other resource requirements will vary greatly based on the size of input data being processed.

+Minimum requirements: 1 CPU, 4 GB RAM.
+Recommended requirements: 8+ CPU, 32+ GB RAM.